dotnet/docs/docs/standard/glossary.md

 ## framework

-In general, a comprehensive library that facilitates development and deployment of applications that are based on a particular technology.
+In general, a comprehensive collection of APIs that facilitates development and deployment of applications that are based on a particular technology.
 In this general sense, ASP.NET Core and Windows Forms are examples of application frameworks.
+See also [library](#library).

 The word "framework" has a more specific technical meaning in the following terms:
 * [.NET Framework](#net-framework)